Bers' simultaneous uniformization and the intersection of Poincare holonomy varieties: Compatible surface train track decompositions

 Let $E$ be a flat surface, and let $H$ be its horizontal foliation.
 Then, for $\ep > 0$, a piecewise-smooth curve $c$ on $E$ is {\sf $\ep$-almost horizontal}, if $\angle_E(H, c) < \ep$, i.e. the angles between the tangent vectors along $c$ and the foliation $H$ are less than $\ep$.
 More generally, $c$ is {\sf $\ep$-quasi horizontal} if $c$ is $\ep$-Hausdorff close to a geodesic segment which is $\ep$-almost horizontal to the horizontal foliation $H$.
 (In particular, the length of $c$ is very short, then it is $\ep$-quasi horizontal.) \begin{definition} Let $E$ be a flat surface.
 For $\ep > 0$, an {\sf $\ep$-quasi-staircase} train-track structure of $E$ is a trapezoidal train-track structure of $E$ such that its horizontal edges are all $\ep$-quasi horizontal straight segments. \end{definition}

-If $H_X = H_Y$, then $\tt_{Y, H}$ is a staircase train track, by continuity, we have the following. \begin{lemma} Let $r >0$ be a train-track parameter given by Corollary \Cref{EssentiallyCarriedAlmostDiagonal}.
+If $H_X = H_Y$, then $\tt_{Y, H}$ is a staircase train-track, by continuity, we have the following. \begin{lemma} Let $r >0$ be a train-track parameter given by \Cref{EssentiallyCarriedAlmostDiagonal}.
 Then, for every $\ep > 0$, if the neighborhood $N$ of the diagonal in $\PML \times \PML$ is sufficiently small, then, for all $(H_X, H_Y) \in N$, the trapezoidal train-track decomposition $\tt_{Y, H_Y}^r$ of $E_{Y, H_Y}$ is $\ep$-quasi staircase. \end{lemma}